UNMC_Acronym_Vert_sm_4c

 Membership is open to anyone.
 Most of our members are students, faculty and staff from our partner institutions across the region with a vested interest in clinical and translational research and science.

 Membership is always free!
-Members may be asked to pay a nominal fee for access to specific resources like specialized equipment or data design/analysis.
+While there are many no-cost services, members may be asked to pay a nominal fee for access to specific resources such as specialized equipment or data design/analysis.

 You will be contacted by a CTR representative to help navigate your resource needs.
 You can also contact us via email at gpctr@unmc.edu with any questions.

-Since we are funded by an IDeA grant through the NIH, we must prioritize the support of specific health initiatives in our region.
-Our key health priorities include mental health, nutrition, physical activity and weight, social determinants of health and leading causes of death.
+Because we are funded by an IDeA grant through the NIH, we must prioritize the support of specific health initiatives in our region.
+Our key health priorities include mental health, nutrition, physical activity and weight, drivers of health outcomes and leading causes of death.

 Projects that make an impact on medically disadvantaged, underrepresented and/or geographically or clinically isolated populations are of high interest.
 In addition, projects that can introduce or evaluate new tools or technologies useful in these populations are strongly encouraged.